casmelad/Mediatr.Go/README.md

 }

 type MediatrRequestWrapper struct {
-	mediatr.BaseRequestMessage //Is necessary to compose our message with the mediatr message MessageToHandle //This is where the real data is going to live, just to keep it clean }
+	mediatr.BaseRequestMessage //It is necessary to compose our message with the mediatr message MessageToHandle //This is where the real data is going to live, just to keep it clean }
 ```